joeylevy/gallery-by-supsystic/readme.txt

  - choose the type of photo gallery - there are 3 gallery types: Fixed, Horizontal, Vertical;
  - set the distance between photo gallery images;
  - set the width of the responsive image gallery;
- - set the width and height of images;
+ - set the width and height of gallery images;
  - set the radius for picture - thanks to this option will turn out wonderful rounded or circular galleries.

-All the values of these options, except for images distance, can be set in pixels or in percent.
-Images distance set only in pixels.
+All the values of these gallery options, except for images distance, can be set in pixels or in percent.
+Gallery images distance set only in pixels.

 1.2.
-Border type - here you have the opportunity:
+Image Gallery border type - here you have the opportunity:

  - select 4 different types of photo gallery  border - Solid, Dotted, Dashed, Double;
  - select the colour of border for images;
- - define the border width
+ - define the image border width

-This option can be disabled.
+This gallery option can be disabled.
 Simply select value - “None” for Border Type.

 1.3.
 Photo Shadow

-Activate “Available” radio button to see the settings of this option.
+Activate “Available” radio button to see the settings of this gallery option.
 Shadow option of photo Gallery by Supsystic allows you:

- - show the shadow when mouse is over the image. there are two types of this option: show / hide the shadow when mouse is on picture;
+ - show the shadow when mouse is over the gallery image. there are two types of this option: show / hide the shadow when mouse is on picture;
  - overlay image with shadow ;
- - choose the colour of shadow;
+ - choose the colour of image shadow;
- - set the shadow blur in percent;
+ - set the image gallery shadow blur in percent;
- - specify the offset of the shadow by X and Y.
+ - specify the offset of the gallery shadow by X and Y.

 1.4.
-Pop-up Image - here you can:
+Pop-up Gallery Image:

- - choose the “Big Image” gallery theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes.
-One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all images of the photo gallery.
+ - choose the “Big Image” gallery theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the popup gallery themes.
+One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all gallery images of the photo gallery.
  - select the transition of popup gallery image - Fade, Elastic, None.
- - enable the slideshow option - you need activate “Available” radio button to see the settings of this option. here you can set speed of slideshow and activate slideshow autostart.
+ - enable the gallery slideshow option - you need activate “Available” radio button to see the settings of this option. here you can set speed of slideshow and activate slideshow autostart.
 If you activate it - slideshow starts when big image open in popup, if don’t - you have the ability to start slideshow whenever you want.
 In any case, on the big image will be slideshow controls.

 = 2.
 Image Gallery Captions Tab =